 What this doesn’t take into account is things like age, weight, or gender.
-The steps to calorie calculator above does however.
+The steps to calorie calculator above do, however.

 This factor will increase the number of calories burned if you have a high BMI and decrease if you have a low BMI.
 If you think about it, it makes sense.
 The more you weigh the harder it will be for your body to move and the more calories it will take.

 The next this the calculator does is apply an age factor.
 Older people have a slower metabolism so they burn less calories, and vice versa with teenagers.

 The last factor that goes into this formula is the speed at which you were walking.
 The average walking speed of a person is 3.0 mph.